-To date, synchronous CSCCE training sessions (e.g., for CEF) have taken place primarily in Zoom.
-Various activities during lessons and co-labs do model the use of additional tools, including: Google Workspace, Gather, Wonder, Padlet and Mural.
+Synchronous CSCCE training sessions take place primarily in Zoom.
+Various activities during lessons and co-labs model the use of additional tools, including: Google Workspace, Gather, Wonder, Padlet and Mural.

 Throughout the program your learning will be supported and assessed with quizzes, assignments, and capstone projects, depending on the courses you are taking.
 To graduate from the program and become a CSCCE-certified community manager you will:

-- Successfully complete three multi-week courses (2 core courses and one elective)
+- Successfully complete three multi-week courses (two core courses and one elective)

 More information about assessment for each program component is available on the respective web pages.

 Graduation and digital badges

 Learners will receive a digital badge for each course they complete, as well as a final badge signifying they are a CSCCE-certified community manager.
 Upon successfully completing the program, learners will also receive a certificate confirming they are a CSCCE-certified community manager.

 We will share instructions about how to access and use the digital badges, which can be added to a graduate’s LinkedIn profile.